markangelogallardo/CSC173-DeepCV-Gallardo/proposal.md

     - No data augmentation
     - Audio augmentation only
     - Spectrogram Augmentation only
-    - audio augmentation -> spectrogram augmentation
+    - Audio augmentation then Spectrogram augmentation
-- Train multiple pre-trained computer vision models using the different training dataset grouping to discern between 3 classes that have been split based on their spectral morphology.
+- Train multiple pre-trained computer vision models using the different training dataset grouping to discern between 3 classes [resonant, damp, common] that have been split based on their spectral morphology.
 - Validate their training per epoch
 - Evaluate and compare their performance based on the following metrics:
+    - Accuracy
+    - Precision
     - Recall
-    - Precision
-    - Inference Latency
+    - F-1 Score
-- Generate a confusion matrix to which classes the models get confused

 ## 4. Dataset Plan
 - Source: ESC-50, Youtube
 - Classes:
     - **Resonant** [Glass Breaking, Can Opening]
     - **Damp** [Door Knock, Footsteps]
-    - **Interference** [Hen, Engine, Rooster]
+    - **Common** [Hen, Engine, Rooster]
 - Acquisition:
     - Download ESC-50 dataset from github
     - Find rain and cricket sounds from Youtube

 ## 5. Technical Approach
 - Architecture sketch
-- Models (Pre-trained with ImageNet): ResNet18, Swin Transformer Tiny, MobileNetV2, ShuffleNetV2, EfficientNetB0
+- Models (Pre-trained with ImageNet): MobileNetV3, RegNet MobileNetV2, ShuffleNetV2, EfficientNetB0
 - Framework: PyTorch
 - Hardware: NVIDIA GeForceRTX 4060 Laptop GPU, NVIDIA GeForceRTX 3050Ti Laptop GPU

 ## 6. Expected Challenges & Mitigations
-Challenge 1: Environmental Signal Masking: Continuous background interference (Class 2) may spectrally overlap with the target transient signals (Classes 0 and 1), potentially causing the model to miss short-duration impulses.

-- Mitigation: Robustness Stress-Testing.
-The evaluation phase will subject the trained models to high-intensity localized noise profiles (Kuliglig engine rumble and Yero rain noise) at varying Signal-to-Noise Ratios (SNR).
-This quantifies the model's ability to isolate transient features even when the noise floor is significantly elevated.

-Challenge 2: Data Scarcity: The filtered subset of proxy classes results in a limited dataset (~240 samples), which risks overfitting
+Challenge 1: Data Scarcity

-- Mitigation: Data Augmentation, particularly 2 variations which are:
+- Mitigation: Data Augmentation by using 2 Data augmentation groups and utilizing pre-trained models
     - Audio-Domain: Waveform Gaussian noise injection and time-shifting to simulate sensor variability.

     - Feature-Domain: SpecAugment (Frequency and Time Masking) to force the model to learn varying spectral features

     - Transfer Learning: Utilization of ImageNet-pretrained weights with frozen backbones, ensuring the model relies on robust, pre-learned feature extractors rather than learning from scratch on a small dataset.

+Challenge 2: Multiple Models need to be trained
+- Mitigation: Utilzie CUDA that is present in both of the researchers laptop, train concurrently the models